Sid-0602/DataStrucuresAndAlgorithms---Beginner-to-Advaced/README.md

 # Data Strcutures and Algorithms || C++

-This repo contains all the questions and concepts of DSA I have read and solved.
+This repo contains all the questions and concepts of DSA I have studied and solved.
 Topic/Concept name is given next to each code for better understanding.
 The language used to solve and program the algorithms is C++ and C.

 ### Some helpful links to visit